 Wondering if it makes sense to itemize your California tax deductions this year?
-If you’ve been watching the news or visiting your favorite news sites, it’s easy to see why the subject of taxes is in everyone’s mind right now.
+If you’ve been keeping up with the latest news, it’s easy to see why the subject of taxes is on everyone’s mind right now.
 Not just because we’re in the middle of tax season, but because this is the first year in which the sweeping tax rules changes of the Tax Cuts and Jobs Act (TCJA) come into effect.

 Given the high housing costs in cities such as Los Angeles, San Diego and San Francisco, it’s no surprise that so many Californians are wondering about how they will be affected by the new tax law changes, and whether they will be able to deduct their property taxes.

 Whether you’re in the process of filing 2018 taxes, or are about to do so, one thing you can be sure of is that this year will be a lot more different than past ones.

 Standard vs itemized deductions